 A Christmas Carol was written by Charles Dickens in 1843 and has been adapted to screen countless times ever since the cinema has started.
-One of the oldest surviving prints is from 1907 made by the Edison Company; it's a ten minute short that recreates scenes from the novella through dated, but nonetheless effective special effects.
+One of the oldest surviving prints is from 1907 made by the Edison Company; it's a ten-minute short that recreates scenes from the novella through dated, but effective special effects.
 It's also interesting to note that the same actor portrays the Spirits of Christmas.
-Even though the silent film condenses a great deal of Dickens' story, it's nonetheless captures the essence of it.
+Even though the silent film condenses a great deal of Dickens' story, it captures the essence of it.
 A Christmas Carol is a very simple and straightforward story; a lonely miser, through the intervention of deceased partner Marley and three Spirits, is given a second chance at life.
 He learns that life's great rewards come when you in invest in people, rather than money.
-It's so simple that even a ten minute film can adequately capture it's overall meaning.
+It's so simple that even a ten-minute film can adequately capture its overall meaning.

 For the sake of this blog, my review will revolve primarily around the 1938 version, produced by MGM and starring Reginald Owens as Scrooge.